-||Many of the topics in an international accounting course have a domestic counterpart.
+||Many of the topics in an international accounting unit have a domestic counterpart.
 However, new factors and complications arise in the international arena.
 Some of these are (1) diversity of laws, practices, customs, cultures, and competitive circumstances; and (2) risks associated with fluctuating exchange rates, differential rates of inflation, and unstable property rights.
 International accounting discusses issues from the perspective of companies that have internationalised their finance and/or their operations.
 It has a comparative aspect, comparing accounting across countries.
 It deals with corporate reporting and disclosure across national boundaries.
-It also deals with the harmonization of the worldwide diversity in financial reporting, in particular, convergence around International Financial Reporting Standards.
+It also deals with the harmonisation of the worldwide diversity in financial reporting, in particular, convergence around International Financial Reporting Standards.
 It discusses foreign currency translation, a consolidations issue that arises from multinational operations.
 Finally, it aims to introduce the key issues relevant for undertaking cross-border analysis of financial statements.